ifwe/bruce/README.md

 Bruce serves as a single intake point for a Kafka cluster, receiving messages from diverse clients regardless of what programming language a client is written in.
 Client code is currently available in C, C++, Java, and Python.
-Code contributions for clients in other programming languages are greatly appreciated.
+Code contributions for clients in other programming languages are much appreciated.
 Technical details on how to send messages to Bruce are provided [here](https://github.com/tagged/bruce/blob/master/doc/sending_messages.md).
 Bruce runs on Linux, and has been tested on CentOS versions 7 and 6.5, and